nikitadanilov/t2/README.md

 - Only C bindings exist.

-- The implementation of trasnactions supports integration with an external trasnaction engine, so that t2 can be used as a part of large system (_e.g._, as a meta-data store in a file-system server), but this has never been tried and will most likely require some additional coding.
+- The implementation of transactions supports integration with an external trasnaction engine, so that t2 can be used as a part of large system (_e.g._, as a meta-data store in a file-system server), but this has never been tried and will most likely require some additional coding.